Chart Color Schemes

 Population growth drivers in Coopers Plains are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch's validation of new addresses, the estimated population of the suburb of Coopers Plains as of Feb 2026 is around 6,284.
-This reflects an increase of 609 people since the 2021 Census, which reported a population of 5,675.
-The change was inferred from AreaSearch's estimated resident population of 6,255 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 26 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,489 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-The suburb's population growth of 10.7% since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
-Overseas migration contributed approximately 80.0% of overall population gains during recent periods, driving primary growth for the area.
+The estimated population of the suburb of Coopers Plains was around 6,438 as of May 2026.
+This figure reflects an increase of 763 people since the 2021 Census, which reported a population of 5,675.
+The change is inferred from AreaSearch's estimated resident population of 6,432 in June 2025 and the validation of 30 new addresses since the Census date.
+This results in a population density ratio of 1,525 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+The suburb's growth rate of 13.4% since the 2021 Census exceeded both the national average (9.3%) and state averages, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 80.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
-Population projections moving forward indicate a significant increase in the top quartile of statistical areas analysed by AreaSearch.
-The suburb is expected to increase by 2,010 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 31.3% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+According to population projections, the suburb is expected to increase by 1,799 persons to reach a total of 8,237 by 2041, reflecting a gain of 27.9% over the 16-year period.

 Frequently Asked Questions - Population